alien4cloud/alien4cloud.github.io/documentation/1.1.0/getting_started/getting_started.markdown

 Now, click on ![git import](../../images/getting_started/components-import-btn.png){: .inline} to pull all components from git and upload them into the Alien4Cloud catalog.

+{% warning %}
+Some warnings will be throw if you specify an other branch or tag.
+We release some version of Samples, according to our implementation of TOSCA.
+If you take the wrong Sample, the required normatives types can be missing.
+{% endwarning %}

 {% info %}
 Find detailed informations about the Wordpress topology in the [devops guide](#/documentation/1.1.0/devops_guide/lamp_stack_tutorial/lamp_stack_application.html).
 {% endinfo %}